A disabled worker was unfairly sacked for taking too long to evacuate during a fire drill, a tribunal has found.

 Disabled worker unfairly sacked

-Since 2015, Mr Lawton worked as an IT Manager for a small technology company providing cyber security to businesses.
+Since 2015, Andrew Lawton worked as an IT Manager for Crystal Ball – a small technology company providing cyber security to businesses.

 The company is located on the 5th floor of an office building in Manchester in the UK.